Table of Contents

 4. Create Your Rankings

-After doing the above math, an investor can move on to ranking companies according to the magic formula—from highest earnings yield and highest return on capital to lowest.
-From this point on, one would focus on the top 20 to 30 companies when choosing where to invest.
+After doing the above math, an investor can move on to ranking companies according to the Magic Formula — from highest earnings yield and highest return on capital to lowest.
+From this point on, one would focus on the top 20 to 30 companies when choosing how to invest.

 5. Start Building Your Portfolio

 Greenblatt suggests buying the stocks that rank in that top 20-30 list on a rolling basis.
-For instance, an investor would buy two to three positions per month for one year, eventually owning 24 to 36 of the top ranking companies.
+For instance, an investor may consider buying two to three positions per month for one year, eventually owning 24 to 36 of the top ranking companies.
 According to Greenblatt’s formula, owning at least 20 different companies will help to maintain diversification.

 Magic Formula Investing Results

-Any time one is considering an investment strategy, it’s important to look at how well it works when it comes to generating returns.
+Any time one is considering an investment strategy, it’s important to understand how it works and how it aligns with your goals and risk tolerance.
 Greenblatt’s approach is intended to help investors choose companies whose performance can potentially beat the market.
-And according to him, it has helped generate a 30% annual rate of return for investors who use the strategy, which is well above the typical return generated by the S&P 500.
+Magic Formula is considered to be a tool for long-term investors seeking a disciplined, value-oriented strategy and has historically demonstrated strong outperformance of markets such as the S&P 500.

 Pros and Cons of Magic Formula Investing

-The main idea behind the magic formula method is that it’s a simple enough strategy for even beginner investors to use.
-In other words, one doesn’t need to be an investment guru to see magic formula investing results.
-The idea is that by following the formula, an investor can eliminate some of the white noise when making investment decisions.
+The main idea behind the Magic Formula method is that it may be an option for even beginner investors to use.
+The idea is that by following the formula, an investor can eliminate some of the noise when making investment decisions.

 Downsides of Magic Formula Investing